tharshman/CyberSecurity/README.md

 - Metricbeats

 These Beats allow us to collect the following information from each machine:
 - Filebeat is used to collect log information using an agent on the designated host and recieves output.
-It then can be leveraged to asses situations, e.g, permissions and access issues or intrustive and bad actor behavior.
+It then can be leveraged to asses situations, e.g, permissions and access issues or intrusive and bad actor behavior.
 Can also look at logs for trends on machines that dictate change and configuration changes.
 - Metricbeat is used to monitor machine performance and works on the OS of the machine.
 It can monitor cpu performance, memory performace, disk usage, etc. It can have thresholds set to signal events that may put the system at risk.

 ### Using the Playbook